-Tens & Ones: 10 More, 10 Less1st Grade • Half Day Lesson Plan
+Tens & Ones: 10 More, 10 Less1st Grade • 1 Lesson Plan with a Bonus Game/Activity

 Subject: Math, Numbers and Operations in Base Ten

 Type: 1 Lesson Plan with a Bonus Game/Activity

 CCSS: 1.NBT.2, 1.NBT.5

 Skills: Math Numbers and Operations in Base Ten, Add and Subtract 1 and 10, Understand 2 digits of a 2 digit number represent amounts of tens and ones, and use mental math to find 10 less or 10 more than a number without counting.

 Materials Needed: Pencils, large class number grid (if not available, display “Student Number Grid” on the document camera), small post it notes to cover numbers on large class number grid, document camera or whiteboard, student whiteboards, eraser, dry erase markers, scissors and brads and paper clips for spinners.

 Printable Resources: Required Printable Resources: “Mystery Numbers” (1 copy per student), “+ 10 and -10 Poster” (1 copy for display), “Make Your Own Number Grid Flap” (1 copy per student), “Number Grid Puzzle Cards” (1 copy per pair of students, or if doing centers - 1 copy per pair of students for 1/3 of the class) and “Spin, Add or Subtract 10” (1 copy per pair of students, or if doing centers - 1 copy per pair of students for 1/3 of the class).
 Optional Printable Student Resources: “Exit Slips" (1 copy per student), “Student Number Grid” (1 copy per student) or use classroom set of 100 number grid if available, and “Break Up Your Day” brain/movement break ideas